aptise/peter_sslers/README.md

 certificate loading.

 ACME-V2 support involved a large rewrite of the Client and the Certificate Manager's design.
-The central object changed from a `CertificateSigned` to the `AcmeOrder`, which caused a ripple effect.
+The central object changed from a `X509Certificate` to the `AcmeOrder`, which caused a ripple effect.
 The V1 release again changed the central object to a new `RenewalConfiguration` concept and streamlined operations.